In the News!

 The House

 First Floor: Significant community space (kitchen, dining room, old chapel area for group work and programs).
 The kitchen is up to code for use as in the social enterprise and baking.
-There is also a handicapped accessible apartment and a dormitory style guest room for use by visiting families of residents and folks who come to learn about us or work temporarily in neighborhood non-profits.
+There is also a handicapped accessible apartment and a dormitory style guest room for use by visiting families of residents.

 Third Floor: A shared floor with six private bedrooms for women in the recovery program, shared living and dining area, 2-baths and laundry.